-For example, based on your past data, you might choose to introduce your referral program to people who opened and clicked the last 5 Emails you sent.
+For example, based on your past data, you might choose to introduce your referral marketing program to people who opened and clicked the last 5 Emails you sent.

 This way, you validate the idea that these people might want to see your referral program.

-Or, you could segment your customers based on their Lifetime Value and introduce your referral program to those with the highest Lifetime Value.
+Or, you could segment your customers based on their Lifetime Value and introduce your referral marketing program to those with the highest Lifetime Value.

 Keep in mind that you have to offer something that will be tempting and that – at the same time – will feel easy to achieve.